 Where EU VAT gets tricky

-Ultimately, the VAT MOSS makes filing simple, but the front-end of the tax process is still quite complicated!
-With every sale in the EU, you must know that you’re applying the right VAT rate.
-Are you above or below the threshold?
-Is your customer in Denmark or Germany?
-Do you have two pieces of location evidence that proves it?
+Ultimately, the VAT OSS makes filing simple, but the front-end of the tax process is still quite complicated!
+As you know, The 27 countries each have their own tax rate.
+With every sale in the EU, you must check that you’re applying the correct rate.

 You can save time and hassle by using a tax software that automatically collects location evidence, applies the right VAT rate, sends proper tax receipts, and generally stays on top of any VAT regulation changes.
 That’s Quaderno, in a nutshell.
-We do a lot more to make your life easier, but we’re especially proud of our automatic digital tax services.
 We navigate the maze so you don’t have to!
 If you want to give us a try, please sign up for our free trial.